 Arizona, like many of its western neighbors, is a state where tribal gaming is dominant.
-After PAPSA was overturned, government officials, including Governor Doug Ducey, quickly acknowledged that new laws would be needed to legalize sports betting and that this presented an opportunity to look at all tribal compacts in Arizona with the goal of modernizing and updating them.
+After PAPSA was overturned, government officials, including Governor Doug Ducey, quickly acknowledged that new laws would be needed to legalize and that this presented an opportunity to look at all tribal compacts in Arizona with the goal of modernizing and updating them.

 Arizona has gaming compacts with more than 20 tribes that limit the types and number of games allowed at casinos and require the tribes to contribute 1-8 percent of gaming revenue to state and local governments.
 The state has taken in more than $1 billion since 2002, when casino gambling became legal in the state.

 “This ruling (overturning PAPSA) gives Arizona options that could benefit our citizens and our general fund,” Ducey tweeted in May.

 Attorney general Mark Brnovich, a former director of the state Department of Gaming, filed an amicus brief with the court last September, arguing the ban had violated states’ rights.

 The next legislative session in Arizona begins on Jan.
 14, 2019.